-What Can a Handyman Do in Greeneville, Tennessee?
+What Can a Handyman Do Without a License in Greeneville, Tennessee?

 In Tennessee, most “handyman” work can be done without a state contractor license if each job is below the state’s contractor licensing threshold, but trade work (electrical/plumbing/HVAC) is separately regulated and often requires a licensed professional and permits.
 In Greeneville (Greene County), you typically still need a local business tax license (city and/or county, depending on where you operate) even if you are exempt from a state contractor license.
 For jobs at/above the state threshold, Tennessee requires a contractor license issued by the Board for Licensing Contractors.